luismtorresv/pong/README.md

-# pong
+# pung

 ## Description

-Recreation of the Atari classic "Pong", with single-player and shared-screen modes.
+Recreation of the Atari classic, with single-player and shared-screen modes.

 ## Controls